Are you planning to develop a playground? You may discover that there are more equipment options than you expected.

 Adding a musical element to your playground is a beautiful way to add a unique touch.

 Children are inherently musical.
-Encouraging music as part of play is a joyful way to open up new avenues of fun, learning, and self-expression.
+Encouraging music as part of your playground equipment is a joyful way to open up new avenues of fun, learning, and self-expression.

 Music lessons can feel like work.
 However, the opportunity for unstructured play with outdoor musical playground equipment?
 That’s just pure, noisy fun for a kid.